 [17] Counting of forty-nine days of Omer may be viewed as us connecting Shavuot to the Passover, making sure the latter will not be left without its proper conclusion, it’s Atzeret, as it were.

 [18] In Kabbalah, the annual succession of Holidays is seen as various stages of maturation of the mentality of the partzuf Zeer Anpin (Z”A) and its Nukvah.
-Skipping spiritual levels on Pesach parallels skipping levels of maturation of the Z”A, which emerges during the Passover with immature mentality.
+Skipping spiritual levels on Pesach parallels skipping levels of maturation of the Z”A, which emerges during the Passover with an immature mentality.
 The following forty-nine days of counting Sefirat HaOmer are days of maturation of the mentality of the Z”A.

 [19] For the connection of the “double-counting” of the omer and self-improvement, see an essay by Rabbi Y. Y. Jacobson, “It’s a Beautiful Mind.”